JAPAN FAST FACTS

 Many people consider travel to Japan an absolute must.
 Japan’s unique culture, dazzling festivals, natural features and rich history make it a destination for many different genres of travelers.

 Japan is a nation of islands and has been dubbed the “Land of the Rising Sun”.
 This stratovolcanic archipelago is made up of four major islands.
-Honshu is the largest island, and is the most visited.
+Honshu is the largest island and is the most visited.
 Hokkaido is to the north of Honshu.
 Shikoku is along the southern coast of Hokkaido.
 Kyushu is next to the southern tip of Hokkaido.

 Start Here : The Seven Wonders of Japan

-WiFi Availability: There is a high availability of WiFi connection in Japan with an increasing rate of free WiFi hotspots.
+Connectivity: There is high availability of WiFi connection in Japan with an increasing rate of free WiFi hotspots.
 The Japanese government also launched a new program that allows foreign tourists to get free use of WiFi for 14 days or up to 336 hours by simply presenting your passport at the airport or any tourist information center.
 In exchange for your passport, you can obtain a free WiFi card.

 Visa Required?
 All US citizens do not need a visa in order to travel to Japan but a stay of 90 consecutive days is the maximum.
 There are 67 countries whose citizens do not need a visa prior to travel to Japan for varied amounts of time.
 This list can be found here.